KORandi/bullet-js/docs/conflict-resolution.md

   language: "es",
 });

-// When they reconnect, HAM will merge the changes
+// When they reconnect, CRT will merge the changes
 // The final state will be:
 // {
 //   name: 'Alice',